Introduction to the LLM xpack

 - that is for each row it returns a list of tuples, where each tuple consists of a string with the text of a chunk and a dictionary with associated metadata.

-Ready-to-use Vector Store
+Ready-to-use Document Store

-You can learn more about Vector Store in Pathway in a dedicated tutorial.
+You can learn more about Document Store in Pathway in a dedicated tutorial and check out a QA app example in the llm-app repository.

 Integrating with LlamaIndex and LangChain